canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ## 7. Verify the data is being copied

 Now it's time to verify that the data is being copied from the PostgreSQL database to the Opensearch index.
-We could use the Opensearch REST API for that purpose.
+We can use the Opensearch REST API for that purpose.

 First, retrieve the admin user credentials for Opensearch using `get-password` action: